quaziashfaq/notes/cloud/aws.md

 - There is no limitation of how many files you can keep.
 - 11 9s durability
 - 4 9's availability
+- Set security at bucket level or individual access level.
+- S3 has versioning feature to keep multiple versions.
+- S3 access logs can be used to track issues or abnormal activities.
+- S3 is a regional service.
+But the bucket names are global.

 Common S3 use cases:
 - backup and storage